Safety policy for personal data collection

 ECC Romania is cofinanced by the European Union and the Romanian Government, through the National Authority for Consumers’ Protection.

-ECC Romania project is hosted by the Romanian Association for Consumers’ Protection (APC Romania), non-governmental organisation.
+ECC Romania project is hosted by the National Authority for Consumers’ Protection.

-According Law 677/2001 on data protection and Law 506/2004 on data protection in electronic communications, the Romanian Association for Consumers’ Protection has the obligation to administer in safe conditions and only for the specified purposes the personal data you send us.
+According Law 677/2001 on data protection and Law 506/2004 on data protection in electronic communications, the National Authority for Consumers’ Protection has the obligation to administer in safe conditions and only for the specified purposes the personal data you send us.